-The Policy and Resources Scrutiny Committee on 15 April 2014 received an update in respect of the delivery of the plan.
-The Scrutiny Committee acknowledged the good work undertaken to date.
+The Policy and Resources Scrutiny Committee on 14 April 2015 received an update in respect of the Delivery of the Plan.
+The Scrutiny Committee acknowledged the good work undertaken to date and determined a further review by Scrutiny during 2015.